gcallah/Rationalism/scapegoat/trumpscapegoat.md

 Of pale and bloodless emulation:

-Understanding the "crisis of degree," and Trump's role in bringing it about, makes clear what was really occurring in the Capitol riot.
+Understanding the "crisis of degree," and Trump's role in bringing it about, sheds great light on the Capitol riot.

 In many ways the previous impeached president, Bill Clinton, was the direct ancestor of the more recent impeached president.
 With Clinton we saw "the